sandr1394/FileParser/README.md

 service for parsing csv and json files

 ### How to launch
 cd to root of project.
 Execute ```mvn install```.
-Then put files in the same directory as jar of project is located.
+Then put csv or json files in the same directory as jar of project is located.
 Execute ```java -jar jarfilename filename1.extension filename2.extension```

 ### Input